Brick Lane (2007 film): Plot

-In the meantime, her husband borrows money from a loan shark who has a reputation for always coming back for more money.
-Nazneen attends a Muslim "Unite" program during which they decide to call themselves the Bengal Tigers.
-Later, more sparks fly between her and Karim and he takes her to his uncle's factory and they kiss.
+Having been passed over for promotion he was certain he was due, the prideful Chanu resigns from his job and Nazneen gets a sewing machine from a neighbour to earn extra money mending jeans.
+She strikes up a friendship with the charismatic Karim, who delivers clothes to her for work.

+The Bangladeshi Muslim community in London is becoming increasingly religious in nature, and Karim invites Nazneen to a Muslim "Unite" program run by the Bengal Tigers.
+Nazneen learns to her dismay that Chanu has borrowed money from a loan shark with a bad reputation.
+While out at a market, Karim sees her and invites her to his uncle's factory.
+They kiss, and begin an affair.

-Finally Nazneen makes the connection that her sister is prostituting herself to get money; that is why she describes all these illicit affairs.
-Nazneen has an emotional breakdown during this time and she is put in bed to sleep.
-Chanu begins to pack up as Nazneen recovers.
-He also gets tickets for their trip back to Bangladesh.
-Meanwhile Karim goes away to see his family in another town; he then comes back to visit her, and tells her he turned down marriage with another girl for Nazneen.
-Their conversation is interrupted by Nazneen's elder daughter.
-Her daughter questions Nazneen's relationship with Karim.
+Following an angry exchange with her husband, Nazneen comes to understand that the reason why her sister has been describing so many illicit affairs is because she is working as a prostitute; overwhelmed, Nazneen has an emotional breakdown.
+Chanu begins to prepare the family to return to Bangladesh as Nazneen recovers, buying airplane tickets and packing up their things.
+Meanwhile, Karim goes away to see his family in Bradford.
+Upon his return, he tells her he turned down marriage with another girl for Nazneen.
+Their conversation is interrupted by Nazneen's elder daughter who later questions Nazneen's relationship with Karim.

 A woman representing the loan sharks harasses Nazneen for more money that is supposedly owed.
-Her daughters voice their displeasure about leaving to Bangladesh.
+Her daughters voice their displeasure about leaving Britain to go to Bangladesh.
 She confronts her husband about the debt he owes the loan sharks which he brushes off.
-Chanu and Nazneen attend a Muslim rally in a town hall and Chanu berates the cause of the gathering but they rebuff his statements.
+Chanu and Nazneen attend a Muslim rally in a town hall and Chanu berates the tone of the gathering but they rebuff his statements.

 Nazneen informs Karim that she does not want to marry him because she is "no longer the girl from the village."
 Karim leaves broken-hearted and in tears.
 Nazneen tells the loan shark off, saying she has overpaid the debt her husband owes, and the lady leaves after she refuses to swear on the Quran that they owe more.
 Their eldest daughter confronts both Chanu and Nazneen about her own desire to stay in London.
 She then runs off into the streets while a festival is ongoing as her mother runs after her.
 Nazneen catches up to her at the train station.
 Chanu and Nazneen share a heart to heart about staying and leaving.
 Despite always longing for her 'home', Nazneen realizes her home is where her children are happy.
 Chanu decides that he will leave and that they will follow him at a later date.